Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Pathways to Liberation: Matrix of Self-assessment

-Intellectual property (IP) is valid and needs legal enforcement, like tangible property.
-Creators of processes and patterns of information that are legally deemed to be original IP (not too similar to “prior art”) are thereby protected from others in the marketplace who would otherwise steal their IP.
-Without IP enforcement others in the marketplace would utilize such IP for their own financial gain, thus depriving the original creators of recognition and profits, the fruits of their extensive, creative labor.
+IP is valid and requires legal enforcement, like tangible property.
+Creators of processes and patterns of information that are legally deemed to be original IP (non-obvious and not too similar to “prior art”) are thereby protected from others in the marketplace who would otherwise steal their IP.
+Without IP enforcement others in the marketplace would utilize it for their own financial gain, thus depriving the original creators of recognition and profits, the fruits of their extensive, creative labor.

-IP advocacy overlooks an important fact: Anything in the marketplace that can be copied or reproduced without conflict very well might be; oftentimes, it will be copied or reproduced in spite of statutory laws against it.
-This duplication process creates an abundance that honors and satisfies a host of human needs.
-Rather than complaining or being outraged about this economic situation and marshalling the coercion of government against it, content creators can instead realize their distinct advantages.
-Anyone who puts information patterns into the marketplace of ideas, goods, and services can benefit via recognition and further business, due to offering novel creations prior to those who might merely copy them.
+IP advocacy tends to overlook an important fact: Anything in the marketplace that can be copied or reproduced without conflict very well might be; oftentimes, it will be copied or reproduced in spite of statutory laws against it.
+Rather than complaining or being outraged about this economic situation and marshalling the coercion of government against it, content creators can instead realize their own distinct advantages.
+Anyone who puts information patterns into the marketplace of ideas, goods, and services can benefit via recognition, acclaim, and further business, due to offering novel creations prior to others who might merely copy them.
 Further, when people recognize the original aspects of creators’ works, they can be voluntarily honored and supported.
-Of course, this happens widely today in the midst of IP enforcement (and the reactionary culture of “piracy”), though the implications aren’t well-known.
+Of course, this happens widely today in the midst of IP enforcement and the reactionary culture of “piracy,” though the implications aren’t well-known.

 The issue of people valuing and desiring to recognize original creators of information patterns is an important matter today.
 The present onslaught of legal threats and statist aggression only hinders clarity on this issue.
-The institution of government violates actual property rights of every person through taxation, regulation, unjust law-enforcement, and control of money and banking.
-Even as it claims to be a protector of people’s intellectual “property,” it continually lacks valid jurisdiction (as “public property” itself).
+As we’ve covered, the institution of government violates actual property rights of every person through monopolized “services,” taxation, regulation, unjust law-enforcement, and control of money and banking—even as it claims to be a protector of people’s intellectual “property”—all without valid jurisdiction, being “public property.”

 Robin Feldman on Drugs, Money, and Secret Handshakes

-Such costly strategies hinder vast amounts of thriving in the realms of trade and needs-fulfillment, all stemming from a fear-ridden perspective that duplication by others will not allow original creators to recoup their creation expenditures and profit—as if Marxism and its “labor theory of value” is useful here.
-In contrast, because of the natural scarcity of tangible property (such as real estate), it cannot be duplicated.
-It can’t be simultaneously owned and used without some negotiated mutual consent.
-Any arrangement of multiple owners requires agreements about the nature of their co-ownership.
+Such costly strategies hinder vast amounts of thriving in the realms of trade and needs-fulfillment, despite ironically stemming from a belief that duplication by others will not allow original developers and creators to recoup their expenditures and make profits.
+Tangible property (such as real estate), however, cannot be duplicated; it’s naturally scarce.
+And it can’t be simultaneously owned and used without some negotiated mutual consent; any arrangement of multiple owners requires agreements about the nature of their co-ownership.

-Further, as individuals, we each possess identities and authorization rights for them.
-Unfortunately, in our traumatized age, some people choose to commit identity theft, as they try to copy and use passwords, accounts, documents, and thus property without permission.
+Further, as individuals, we each possess identities, which give rise to authorization rights to our property.
+Unfortunately, in our traumatized and troubled age, some people choose to commit identity theft, as they try to copy and use passwords, accounts, documents, and other property without permission.
 Because identity and authorization are extensions of self-ownership, they are capable of being violated through duplication (impersonation) and unauthorized use.
-Hence, protection is needed, such as online cryptographic methods.
+Hence, protection is needed, such as using various encryption methods.

-Smart phones alone involve hundreds of thousands of patents presently, based on claimed ownership over sundry designs and processes—once again, trying to uphold the idea that information patterns, particularly ones that are novel or “non-obvious,” ought to be made artificially scarce and legally restricted from duplication and use by others without license agreements.
+Smart phones alone involve hundreds of thousands of patents presently, based on claimed ownership over sundry designs and processes—once again, trying to uphold the idea that information patterns, particularly ones that are novel or “non-obvious,” ought to be made artificially scarce for an arbitrary amount of time and legally restricted from duplication and use by others without licensing agreements.

 Too Many Patents